-- 12.2.1 In reporting the outcome of individual audit assignments, the lead Internal Auditor will follow a proactive and consultative approach to engage management.
-The key principles of which are: - - Advance discussion and agreement of the scope and objectives of audit assignments, the timescales for the completion of the work, and key client / audit contacts along with the recipients of the final audit report. - Immediate reporting of any significant or critical issues arising during the course of audit work. - Post audit meetings to discuss the conclusion and outcome of audit work on a prioritised basis and to agree management actions and timescales. - Any areas of disagreement which are not resolved by discussion are recorded in the action plan and the residual risk highlighted within the report. - Providing management with the opportunity to give feedback on the conduct of the work and how valuable and effective they found the audit process and report. - 12.2.2 The process for the communication of audit work is designed to conform with the PSIAS. - 12.2.3 Final audit reports will normally include an overall assurance opinion on the adequacy and effectiveness of the system of risk / concern management, controls and governance arrangements.
+- 11.2.1 In reporting the outcome of individual assurance assignments, the lead Corporate Assurance team member will follow a proactive and consultative approach to engage management.
+The key principles of which are: - - Advance discussion and agreement of the scope and objectives of assurance assignments, the timescales for the completion of the work, and key client / corporate assurance contacts along with the recipients of the final corporate assurance report. - Immediate reporting of any significant or critical issues arising during the course of corporate assurance work. - Post review meetings to discuss the conclusion and outcome of assurance work on a prioritised basis and to agree management actions and timescales. - Any areas of disagreement which are not resolved by discussion are recorded in the action plan and the residual risk highlighted within the report. - Providing management with the opportunity to give feedback on the conduct of the work and how valuable and effective they found the assurance process and report. - 11.2.2 The process for the communication of corporate assurance work is designed to conform with the GIAS. - 11.2.3 Final corporate assurance reports will normally include an overall assurance opinion on the adequacy and effectiveness of the system of risk / concern management, controls and governance arrangements.
 The report will be issued on a timely basis and responses sought monthly from senior management on the implementation of high and medium agreed management actions.
-The non-receipt of a response will be followed up with the responsible manager, on a quarterly basis with the Executive Director or equivalent and also reported to the Audit Committee. - 12.2.4 A process has been established with each organisation to ensure the high and medium categorised agreed actions are implemented or that senior management have accepted the risk of not taking action.
-Internal Audit will in certain circumstances undertake specific further work to obtain direct evidence of management actions having been taken as planned.
-The implementation of agreed management actions is reported to each audit committee where senior management may be invited to explain any delays in taking action. - 12.2.5 All low categorised agreed management actions are reported to senior management (i.e. Executive Directors) on a 6-monthly basis.
+The non-receipt of a response will be followed up with the responsible manager, on a quarterly basis with the Executive Director or equivalent and also reported to the Audit Committee. - 11.2.4 A process has been established with each organisation to ensure the high and medium categorised agreed actions are implemented or that senior management have accepted the risk of not taking action.
+Corporate Assurance will in certain circumstances undertake specific further work to obtain direct evidence of management actions having been taken as planned.
+The implementation of agreed management actions is reported to each audit committee where senior management may be invited to explain any delays in taking action.

+11.2.5 All low categorised agreed management actions are reported to senior management (i.e. Executive Directors) on a 6-monthly basis.
 It is management's responsibility to obtain assurance that these have been implemented, and they are required to declare that they have fulfilled this responsibility within the annual declaration which forms part of the Annual Governance Review.

-12.3 Reporting of Ad Hoc Advice and Development / Consultancy Work
+11.3 Reporting of Ad Hoc Advice and Development / Consultancy Work